 She had even asked me this past summer if my better half (a doctor of 30+ years) wanted to come to work for her as a medical director at her clinic (I’ll post some screen shots of that in a bit).

 I have no idea if these deaths are coincidental or not.
-I have no idea of the actual cause of death of Paige and don’t know if an autopsy will be done.
+I have no idea of the actual cause of death of Paige, and don’t know if an autopsy will be done.
 They’ve posted publicly (or I wouldn’t share) that she’ll be cremated.
-I just hear the words going through my mind over and over in her post above “If something happens to me… don’t assume…” So I won’t assume.
+I just hear the words going through my mind over and over in her post above “If something happens to me… don’t assume” So I won’t assume.
 I will keep reporting on these deaths as long as I can.
-It has been the hardest subject for me to ever write about so far and I truly hope the deaths of our friends will stop.
-I am thinking of all the families of the doctors, those who I know and those who I don’t and wishing them peace and love.
+It has been the hardest subject for me to ever write about so far, and I truly hope the deaths of our friends will stop.
+I am thinking of all the families of the doctors, those whom I know and those whom I don’t, and wishing them peace and love.